 External otitis may manifest as a localized furuncle or as a diffuse infection of the entire canal (acute diffuse external otitis).
 The latter is often called swimmer’s ear; the combination of water in the canal and use of cotton swabs is the major risk factor.
-Malignant external otitis Malignant External Otitis Malignant external otitis, also referred to as skull base osteomyelitis or necrotizing otitis externa, is typically a Pseudomonas osteomyelitis of the temporal bone.
-Methicillin-resistant... read more is a severe (usually Pseudomonas) osteomyelitis of the temporal bone, usually affecting older adults, diabetics, and immunocompromised patients.
+Malignant external otitis Malignant External Otitis Malignant external otitis is typically a Pseudomonas osteomyelitis of the temporal bone.
+Methicillin-resistant Staphylococcus aureus (MRSA) can also cause malignant external otitis... read more is a severe (usually due to Pseudomonas) osteomyelitis Osteomyelitis Osteomyelitis is inflammation and destruction of bone caused by bacteria, mycobacteria, or fungi.
+Common symptoms are localized bone pain and tenderness with constitutional symptoms (in acute... read more of the temporal bone, usually affecting older adults, patients with diabetes, and immunocompromised patients.

 Etiology of Acute External Otitis

 Acute diffuse external otitis is usually caused by bacteria, such as Pseudomonas aeruginosa, Proteus vulgaris, Staphylococcus aureus, or Escherichia coli.
 Fungal external otitis (otomycosis), typically caused by Aspergillus niger or Candida albicans, is less common.
-Furuncles usually are caused by S. aureus (and by methicillin-resistant S. aureus [MRSA] in recent years).
+Furuncles usually are caused by S. aureus and by methicillin-resistant S. aureus (MRSA).

 Predisposing conditions include

 Inadvertent injury to the canal caused by cleaning with cotton swabs or other objects

 Decreased canal acidity (possibly due to the repeated presence of water)

 Use of earplugs or hearing aids (particularly if these devices are not adequately cleaned or do not fit correctly)